How to plan and build a DIY website for your new business

 With the increased viewing of websites on mobiles and tablets, you also need to bear in mind how your website is viewed on these devices.
 In web technology, this is about making sure your site is responsive – able to adapt to the screen size and potentially stacks navigation rather than having it running across the top.

-Again, many website builder tools offer this naturally as part of their service.
+Again, many website builder tools such as those at webdesignbooth.com offer this naturally as part of their service.
 (But don’t just assume that because it is responsive that it automatically views how you would like it to!)

 4) Testing your new website